karnakvt/CollectedWriting/07 2 months later.md

 Ms. Hardgreaves deflated slightly when Clara had left the room, an unusually soft expression coming over her face.
 "I know, of course, and I know you disapprove of my methods," she turned the the matriarch of the family.
 "I have raised countesses, duchesses, a baroness and a princess," she responded softly, "In all my years raising children, that girl stands out so remarkably.
 The last thing I want to teach her is that when the times are the hardest and dignity is all we have, then we ought grip that dignity with all the fury of Moradin."
 Petting the side of her lips with a napkin, "With that being said, I too shall excuse myself.
 Sir.
 Miss," nodding to the parents in turn.

 Clara waited in the entryway of the Steibelt residence.
 With all the talk of money, Clara now felt the weight of sentimentality that was contained in the hall.
 The full length portraits of her father, grandfather and great ancestor.
 Each with their violins in hand.
 Paintings of their children.
 Vases of flowers and ornate furnishings from far lands by master craftsmen.
 For her entire life she had taken these things in turn.
 Knowing that the purpose of everything, the house, the paintings, the history and the legacy was designed as an elaborate store front to sell the family instruments.
 Buying a Steibelt instrument meant buying into the story of their family, of Gylden and the little luthier that stowed away on a merchant ship two hundred years ago.
-The pirate fiddler.
+Antonio Steibelt, the legendary pirate fiddler.

 Clara smiled as Ms. Hardgreaves descended the grand staircase.
 In her hand was Clara's small red coat.
 "Thank you for getting it for me, Ms Hardgreaves,"